valemenendezconde-jpg/case-study-bike-sharing/README.md

 ## 👋 About Me
 I’m a Senior Accountant with 6+ years of experience working with US, Australian, and Argentinian companies.
-I specialize in financial operations and general accounting tasks.

-I’m currently expanding into data analytics to leverage financial and operational data for better decision-making.
+I specialize in financial operations and general accounting tasks and I’m currently expanding into data analytics to leverage financial and operational data for better decision-making.

 ---